-F. The USDA logo shall be 5 1/2 inches high and 7 3/4 inches in total width, see exhibits.

-- G. The commodity name shall be 1 1/2 inch print.
+- F. The USDA logo shall be 5 1/2 inches high and 7 3/4 inches in total width, see exhibits. - G. The commodity name shall be 1 1/2 inch print.
 Immediately below the commodity name on the front and back panels insert additional commodity description in 5/8 inch print, if applicable.
 See Exhibit A for appropriate commodity name/additional commodity description that shall be printed on each bag. - H. The net weight, contract number and the statement "NOT TO BE SOLD OR EXCHANGED" shall be 3/4 inch print.
 The bag dimensions and Standard Marking Requirement (SMR) or Language Marking Requirement (LMR) number shall be 1/2 inch print.
 The contract number, net weight, and SMR or LMR number shall be at the bottom of the bag, centered.
 See exhibits. - I. The symbol indicating "USE NO HOOKS" shall be 2 3/4 inches in height.
 See exhibits. - J. The letters or symbols used in the language markings for LMR-1, LMR-3, LMR-4, LMR-5, LMR-7, and LMR-8 should be sized approximately 1 5/8 inches, see exhibits.
-The language marking for LMR-2 and LMR-6 should be sized to fit as shown in the exhibits. - K. Lot numbers, production codes or any other means of identification required to meet traceability requirements shall be as small as possible, yet legible.
+The language marking for LMR-2 and LMR-6 should be sized to fit as shown in the exhibits. - K. Lot codes unique to each lot offered for inspection shall be legibly marked on each individual primary container and shipping container.
+Commodity suppliers may use any type of lot coding system provided a unique code is used to identify each lot offered for inspection under contract.